Rebreather: Mixed gas rebreathers

 All rebreathers other than oxygen rebreathers may be considered mixed gas rebreathers, as the breathing gas is a mixture of oxygen and metabolically inactive diluent gas.
 These can be divided into semi-closed circuit, where the supply gas is a breathable mixture containing oxygen and inert diluents, usually nitrogen and helium, and which is replenished by adding more of the mixture as the oxygen is used up, sufficient to maintain a breathable partial pressure of oxygen in the loop, and closed circuit rebreathers, where two parallel gas supplies are used: the diluent, to provide the bulk of the gas, and which is recycled, and oxygen, which is metabolically expended.
 Carbon dioxide is considered a waste product, and in a correctly functioning rebreather, is effectively removed when the gas passes through the scrubber.

 Rebreathers using an absorbent that releases oxygen

 Russian multipurpose rebreather IDA-71 with lid of casing opened showing interior – one of the scrubber canisters can optionally be filled with superoxide.

 There have been a few rebreather designs (e.g. the Oxylite) which use potassium superoxide, which gives off oxygen as it absorbs carbon dioxide, as the carbon dioxide absorbent: 4KO_{2} + 2CO_{2} = 2K_{2}CO_{3} + 3O_{2}.
 A small volume oxygen cylinder is needed to fill and purge the loop at the start of use.
 This technology may be applied to both oxygen and mixed gas rebreathers, and can be used for diving and other applications.
-Potassium superoxide reacts vigorously with liquid water, releasing considerable heat and oxygen, and causing a fire hazard, so the more successful applications have been for space-suits, fire-fighting and mine rescue.
+Potassium superoxide reacts vigorously with liquid water, releasing considerable heat and oxygen, causing a fire hazard, so the more successful applications have been for space suits, fire-fighting, and mine rescue.